-You might have rented ski boots during your very first ski experience because you are still testing the waters.
-After all, ski boots do not come cheap, and it would not be practical to invest in one only to use it once and keep it at the back of your closet.
+You might have rented ski boots during your first ski experience because you are still testing the waters.
+After all, ski boots do not come cheap, and investing in one would not be practical, only to use it once and keep it at the back of your closet.

-But, if you have reached that point in time when you would like to take the sport seriously, then it is a must to invest in a pair of good ski boots.
-Nordica ski boots offer a wide range of boots for beginners, intermediate, and professionals.
+But, if you have reached that point when you would like to take the sport seriously, investing in a pair of good ski boots is a must.
+Nordica ski boots offer a wide range for beginners, intermediate, and professionals.

-As a beginner, it is important to equip yourself with as much information as you need about buying a pair.
-Unfortunately, it is not as easy as finding the next pair of sneakers, but educating yourself about the basics of boot buying is definitely fun.
+As a beginner, you must equip yourself with as much information as you need about buying a pair.
+Unfortunately, it is not as easy as finding the next pair of sneakers, but educating yourself about the basics of boot buying is fun.

 1. Be familiar with the terms

 There are three words used in buying ski boots that you have to be familiar with.
-First is Mondo.
+The first is Mondo.
 Mondo is the shorter term for Mondo point, which means the length of your feet in cm.
-Second is the Last.
+The second is the Last.
 Last is the measurement of your foot’s width.

-With a sock on, measure the widest point of your foot in millimeters to determine whether you need a narrow boot or a wide one.
+With a sock on, measure the widest point of your foot in millimeters to determine whether you need a narrow or wide boot.
 Finally, you should know your Flex.

 This determines how flexible you would like your boot to be.
-Determining your boot’s flexibility should not only be based on your preference but also on y our weight.
+Determining your boot’s flexibility should be based on your preference but also y your weight.
 The lighter you are, the lesser flex you require.

 2. Wear thin socks